 Traveling to a foreign country is always an exciting experience; visiting Peru is no exception.
 So many new impressions should be taken in that it’s easy to get distracted and probably not to pay the necessary attention to an important issue such as money.

-Since 1991 the Peruvian currency is the Nuevo Sol, short only Sol or plural Soles.
+Since 2016 the Peruvian currency is the Sol, abbreviated S/ - before from 1991 to 2015 it was the Nuevo Sol (abbr.
+S/.)
 While travel agencies and hotels might charge you in Dollars, and some supermarkets and restaurants especially in Lima accept Dollars, make sure you have some local currency on hand as soon as possible.

 Most visitors haven’t ever seen the Peruvian currency before coming to the country.
 Getting used to the foreign and strange bills in your pocket and especially getting a feeling of the worth of it, isn’t easy.
 Good indicators to estimate the value of a currency are for example a comparison of the minimum wage in your home country with the one in Peru or a comparison of the average wages.

-As of May 2016 the minimum wage in Peru is 850 Soles, so just a little over US$ 250 per month and the average income of an employee in Lima is around 1600 Soles to 1800 Soles (something around more or less US$ 500).
+Since April 2018 the minimum wage in Peru is 930 Soles, so about US$ 300 per month and the average income of an employee in Lima is around 1600 Soles to 1800 Soles (something around more or less US$ 500).
 A few people earn (much) more, many others must live on significantly less.
 Just think about what it means to an average local if you have US$ 300 or US$ 400 on you (not to mention the fact that you can afford a trip to Peru).
 Would you walk around with a monthly salary in your pocket to go shopping or sightseeing back home?
 Certainly, not.

 This extreme difference on a few occasions unfortunately result in crimes such as pick pocketing, cheating, theft and robbery.
 To avoid uncomfortable situations and stay safe, here some advice and useful tips on money matters: